Lyra: interesting facts, videos, history, photos

 Unfortunately, the lira, which is the progenitor of many musical instruments, is not receiving proper attention at the present time, but people remember it and the emblem of musical art in the form of this elegant old instrument confirms this.

 Watch the video: Amazing!
-Bird Sounds From The Lyre Bird - David Attenborough - BBC Wildlife (March 2024).
+Bird Sounds From The Lyre Bird - David Attenborough - BBC Wildlife (November 2024).

 Leave Your Comment